 Who Is Shania Twain?

-Shania Twain was born in Canada on August 28, 1965.
-A music lover early on, she started writing songs at age 10.
+A music lover early on, Shania Twain started writing songs at age 10.
 Twain enjoyed success with her second album, The Woman in Me (1995), before delivering the best-selling country album in history with Come on Over (1997).
 Following a lengthy hiatus due to personal and health problems, Twain returned to the spotlight with a memoir in 2011 and embarked on a Las Vegas residency in 2012.
 She released her first album of original material in 15 years with 2017's Now, and made her feature film debut in 2019 with Trading Paint.

 Twain grew up in the small town of Timmins, located in Ontario.
 There, her family often struggled to make ends meet, and Twain sometimes had nothing more than a “poor man’s sandwich” (bread spread with mayonnaise or mustard) for lunch at school.
 Jerry also had a violent streak, and Twain and her siblings witnessed him attack Sharon on more than one occasion.